KevinMellott91/jibo-philips-hue/README.md

 **Jibo**: Certainly, I'll turn them *on/off* at *5 pm*<br />
 <small>*[Jibo uses node-hue-api to schedule all lights on/off at 5pm]*<br /></small>

+### Change the color of all lights
+**Human**: Jibo, change the color of the lights to *red/orange/yellow/green/cyan/blue/pink/indigo/violet*<br />
+<small>*[Jibo nods to indicate acknowledgement of the request]*<br /></small>
+<small>*[Jibo uses node-hue-api to alter the color of all lights]*<br /></small>

 ### Connect to Philips Hue bridge
 <small>*[Jibo uses node-hue-api to discover it is not connected to the Hue bridge]*<br /></small>
 **Jibo**: Press the button on your Philips Hue bridge and I'll let you know when I'm connected.<br />
 <small>*[Human presses the Philips Hue bridge button]*<br /></small>
 <small>*[Jibo uses node-hue-api to connect to the Hue bridge]*<br /></small>
 **Jibo**: I am connected to your lighting system.
 How can I help you today?<br />

+## Roadmap
+* Support a vast array of light bulb colors, as the physical Hue light bulbs can display millions of different shades.
+The [onecolor](https://www.npmjs.com/package/onecolor) NPM package can assist with this enhancement, as it is able to provide the RGB values for any of the standard named CSS colors.
+* Pro-actively check the capabilities of the Hue lighting system, and gracefully reject color change requests if the bulb doesn't support it (i.e. basic white light bulbs).
+* Allow for the changing of light colors individually, rather than needing to set all light bulbs to the same color.
+For example, *Jibo, change the living room color to blue*.
+* Add a visual display whenever the state of the light bulb changes.
+For example, when the light is turned on, then we could temporarily display the light bulb and transition it from off to on.

 ## Troubleshooting
 Philips provides a [bridge detection page](https://www.meethue.com/api/nupnp), which will list information about the Hue bridges connected to your network.
 This page